NickFoodz/Not-Scrabble/README.md

+***************************************************IMPORTANT***************************************************

 This is a school project for SYSC3110.
 Created by Nick Fuda and Andrew Roberts

-***************************************************IMPORTANT***************************************************

-Change dictionaryFilePath variable in Game Class to the file path where scrabblewords.txt is located in your system for the dictionary to work as intended.

 ***************************************************************************************************************
 Known Bugs:
-- When inputting an incorrect input as a player, the game can crash.
-Also, inputting a word that does not exist can remove tiles from the rack despite not being used.
+- When inputting a non integer input for number of players, the game can crash.
-- If inputting tiles with spaces between the tiles (e.g. A:A1, A:A2 rather than A:A1,A:A2) you may have the terminal tell you they must be adjacent.
-- Double letters may have problem where they do not appear (e.g. first L in tall is missing on the board)
+- An invalid placement of 2 or more tiles sometimes registers as valid if they are in the same row/column -**ADD MORE**

 ***************************************************************************************************************

 Contributions:
-Andrew Roberts: Position, Bag, Player, Game, WordValidator, Board, LetterPointValues, and Main classes Nick Fuda: Main, Board, Game, Position, WordValidator classes, javadocs, scrabblewords.txt, readme, and UML
+Andrew Roberts: Position, Bag, Player, Game, WordValidator, Board, LetterPointValues, PlayerRackPanel, ScrabbleBoardPanel, ScrabbleView, readme.

+Nick Fuda: Board, Game, Position, WordValidator classes, javadocs, scrabblewords.txt, readme, ScrabbleButton, ScrabbleBoardPanel, ScrabbleView, and UML

+Both of us also committed many times, with many iterations of ideas pushed to GitHub as we collaborated and discussed future design decisions.
 ***************************************************************************************************************
 Design Decisions

+Milestone 1:

 The game dictionary was placed in a text file and a parser class was built first to allow the user to modify a simple text file to add or remove words.
 Parser allows the words in the text file to be read so long as they are